 Seroquel does not eliminate the chemical imbalances, it can help control your symptoms and help you feel better.
 You may start feeling better, but it is important to continue taking your regular dose of Seroquel until your doctor instructs you to stop, no matter how good you feel.

 No matter how well tolerated a medication is, some side effects can occur.
 In certain cases, some users experience an increase in blood sugar.
-If you suffer from diabetes, talk to you doctor (and check your blood sugar) before taking Seroquel.
+If you suffer from diabetes, talk to your doctor (and check your blood sugar) before taking Seroquel.

-Common side effects of increased blood sugar include: excessive thirst, increased urination, overeating and weakness.
+Common side effects of increased blood sugar include excessive thirst, increased urination, overeating, and weakness.
 Do not ignore any of these side effects.
 Complications from increased blood sugar can be life-threatening.

 Note: Some users of Seroquel may develop neuroleptic malignant syndrome (NMS), which is best described as severe muscle rigidity.